No Products in the Cart

 Trucks: Aircraft Aluminum CNC with Pivot Shaft Technology, 10 bearings (front), 12 bearings (rear), rubber bushings, adjustable spring-loaded steering tie rods

-ESC: Hobbywing 14S battery setting, compatible with 2000W and 3300W motors.
-16S battery and ESC settings are compatible with motors of up to 3300W.
+16S battery and ESC settings are compatible with motors 4500W 6384, up to 5500W 63100

-Remote: Two thumb throttle screen remotes (primary and backup)
+Remote Wireless: Two thumb throttle screen remotes (primary and backup)

 Water Resistance: IPX-6 (resistant to light rain, not submersion)

-Charger: 5A, compatible with all battery options
+Charger: 5A, compatible with 14S or 16S battery options

 1. Power On: